 Competition via the Gordon Institute, which gave them a further $15,000.
 Both prizes also provide in-type support.
-The D-Prize has strict criteria focusing on the “D,” which stands for “distribution” and emphasizes the need to spread innovative thoughts widely, said Marilyn Davison, entrepreneurial train in the house at The Fletcher School, who mentored Momen via the competition.
-“Farah’s suggestion constantly was powerful on satisfying those criteria,” Davison said.
-“She and her companion Giulia additionally have solid on-the-ground information and revel in, both in Bangladesh and in the area of a circle of relatives-planning tasks.
+The D-Prize has strict criteria focusing on the “D,” which stands for “distribution”, and emphasizes the need to spread innovative thoughts widely, said Marilyn Davison, entrepreneurial train in the house at The Fletcher School, who mentored Momen via the competition.
+“Farah’s suggestion constantly was powerful in satisfying those criteria,” Davison said.
+“She and her companion Giulia additionally have solid on-the-ground information and revel in, both in Bangladesh and the area of a circle of relatives-planning tasks.

 Ebrahim, for one, is assured about The Now Exchange’s prospects.